The first people in Ecuador

 People probably first reached Ecuador by boat, about 13,000 BC.
 They were coming down the Pacific Coast from North America.
 These people settled in river valleys along the coast.
 They hunted and gathered their food, some on land but mostly by fishing in the ocean.
 About the same time as people in Asia and Africa, they started farming.

-Like the earlier Ecuadorean people, they grew corn and squash.
+Like the earlier Ecuadorean people, they grew corn and squash and tobacco.
 But the Valdivian people also grew chili peppers, beans, and cotton.
 They used the cotton to make fishing nets and also clothing.
 Like the Norte Chico, they hung out in circular plazas.

 Around 1800 BC, something bad seems to have happened along the Pacific coast of South America.
 We don’t know what it was, but both the Valdivian and the Norte Chico people moved away from their homes.